folio-org/docs/content/en/docs/Settings/Settings_tenant/Settings_tenant.md

 2. Select the **Campus** under which the location should be created.
 3. Select the **Library** under which the location should be created.
 4. Click **New**.
 5. Enter a **FOLIO Name** for the location.
 The name must be unique to your FOLIO tenant.
-The name and code appear in other locations like Inventory.
+The name and code appear in other applications like Inventory.
 6. Select whether the location is used for **Remote storage**.
 7. Enter a **Code**.
 The code is the machine readable name and must be unique to your FOLIO tenant.
 8. Enter a **Discovery display name**.
 This name is used in discovery services to identify the location to patrons.
 It does not have to be unique.